dave-woods/yt-search-play/README.md

 * `subs_mode` [bool]: When true, fetch videos from a YouTube account's subscription feed instead of using a search query.
 * `wl_mode` [bool]: When true, fetch videos from a YouTube account's Watch Later playlist instead of using a search query.
 * `reverse` [true|false|'wl']: When true, reverse the order of the fetched videos, or only when using `wl_mode` if set to `'wl'`.
 * `use_max_downloads` [true|false|'wl']: When true, youtube-dl's `--max-downloads` flag will be used internally instead of `--playlist-end`.
 This ensures that the end of the playlist is fetched rather then just the first N videos reversed. **NB:** This may cause a performance impact, and will not have a noticeable difference except when used with the `reverse` option set to true.
 When set to `'wl'`, it will only be true when `wl_mode` is true.
+Note also that this flag will be deprecated in the future and was only needed initially due to how youtube-dl mixes flags (see [issue here](https://github.com/ytdl-org/youtube-dl/issues/25943) and [related PR](https://github.com/ytdl-org/youtube-dl/pull/24487)).

 #### Example config